nairb36/SensorLens/README.md

 Then open http://localhost:8050 in your browser.
 The configuration page lets you:

+1. Select mode — **Visualization** or **Debug**
-1. Select dataset type (NuScenes / Custom)
+2. Select dataset type (NuScenes / Custom)
-2. Enter dataroot path and version (NuScenes only)
+3. Enter dataroot path and version (NuScenes only)
-3. Upload or enter paths for GT and/or tracker JSON files
+4. Upload or enter paths for GT and/or tracker JSON files
+5. (Debug mode) Set match distance threshold and select evaluation categories
-4. Click **Launch** to start visualization
+6. Click **Launch** to start

 ### CLI Arguments